vinaydhegde/testdriven-site/_posts/2017-06-17-01-part3-react-authentication.markdown

 )} />
 ```

-Test it out in the browser.
-You should see `sanity check!` in the JavaScript console on form submit for both forms.
-Remove the `console.log('sanity check!')` when done.
+To test, remove the `required` attribute on each of the form `input`s in *src/components/Form.jsx*.
+Then, you should see `sanity check!` in the JavaScript console on form submit for both forms in the browser.

+Remove `console.log('sanity check!')` and add the `required` attributes back when done.

 #### Obtain user input